boranseckin/HugeInteger/README.md

 The sign of the resulting Huge Integer is set to negative if only one of the operands is negative.

 If the resulting number has leading zeros at the beginning, they are removed.

+### Experiment
+Runtime data collected for all the methods (and their equivalents in Boost multiprecision) can be found at this [link](https://mcmasteru365-my.sharepoint.com/:x:/g/personal/seckinb_mcmaster_ca/EYajD46skmFNgNcxUH6FRQ4BIEHwaHOLtr5MbfW3GGCmPg?e=wmQQVN).